The Florida Public Service Commission is committed to making sure that Florida's

 consumers receive some of their most essential services — electric, natural

-gas, telephone, water, and wastewater — in a safe, affordable, and reliable
+gas, telephone, water, and wastewater — in a safe, reasonable, and reliable

 exercises regulatory authority over utilities in one or more of three key areas: